charlpcronje/Mini-Reader-with-Mini-Query-Library/zzz/lib-system-files.md

  * @typedef {Object} LitPlugin
  * @property {string} name - The name of the plugin.
  * @property {string[]} types - The types of dynamic objects this plugin applies to.
+ * @property {function} init - The function that initializes the plugin on a dynamic object.
  * @property {function} apply - The function that applies the plugin to a dynamic object.
  */